bocoup/webpack-workshop/content/00-core/03-webpack-plugins/content/04-uglifyjs-plugin.md

 # Minifying JS w/ UglifyJS

 __UglifyJS__ is a known tool to minify / compress JS code.
-This is a common and important step for any web app as performance matters and a minified output is smaller in bytes and it gets even smaller when gzipped.
+This is a common and important step for any web app as load performance matters, and a minified output is smaller in bytes (and gets even smaller when gzipped).

 Webpack has a built-in __UglifyJSPlugin__ you can use to minify your output source.
 This integration is important as webpack provides some leverage to the minifier to get better results than running UglifyJS manually or through another tool.